PatelKrishna15/csc/README.md

 - Easy to modify

-- Models have already relationship
+- Models have already a relationship

 ## For Installation